-This quote contradicts the research done by Nike et al. (1996) that stated that “Chicks love the long ball”.
+This quote contradicts the research done by Nike et al. (1996) stated that “Chicks love the long ball”.

 Human Throwing Traits

-In the study I mentioned from Dr. Neil T. Roach there are 3 distinct physical differences that separates humans from chimpanzees (our closest relative) which allows us to store and release more elastic energy.
+In the study I mentioned from Dr. Neil T. Roach there are 3 distinct physical differences that separate humans from chimpanzees (our closest relative) which allows us to store and release more elastic energy.
 Everyone has heard that chimps are much stronger than humans but throwing relies more on elastic energy in the upper body.
 Check out this page and click on the video for more info from this study.